2009 Campeonato Nacional Primera División: Copa Sudamericana playoff

+Universidad de Chile classified to the Chile 2 berth for the 2009 Copa Sudamericana First Stage.

 Torneo Clausura

 The Torneo Clasura, officially the Campeonato Nacional de Clausura de Primera División de Fútbol Profesional (Clausura National Championship of the First Division of Professional Football), was the second tournament of the season.
 It began on July 12 and was ended on December 16.